szstonelee/redrock/README.md

 * Full data structure: String, Hash, Set, List, Sorted Set(ZSet), Bitmap, HyperLogLog, Geo, Stream.
 * All features: Pipeline, Transaction, Script(Lua), Pub/Sub, Module.
 * All management: Server & Connection & Memory management, ACL, TLS, SlowLog, Config.
-* All storage: including RDB and AOF, supports both synchronous and asynchronous save commands.
+* All storage: Including RDB and AOF, supports both synchronous and asynchronous save commands.
 Autosave and restore backup files automatically at startup.
-* All clusters: including Cluster, Master/Slave, Sentinel.
+* All clusters: Including Cluster, Master/Slave, Sentinel.
 The cluster configuration can remain unchanged.
-RedRock nodes can be mixed with Redis nodes in cluster or Master/Slave.
+RedRock nodes can be mixed with Redis nodes in Redis Cluster or Redis Master/Slave.
-* All commands: do not make any changes to your client program, just replace the server executable file (only one).
+* All commands: Do not make any changes to your client program, just replace the server executable file (only one).
-* Added features: directly connect to StatsD and turn to Grafana to monitor performance indicators, and add some commands and configurations to manage memory and disk.
+* Added features: Directly connect to StatsD and turn to Grafana to monitor performance indicators, and add some commands and configurations to manage memory and disk.

 For details, please refer to: [RedRock features](docs/features.md)

 ## Install RedRock

-### Installation method 1: directly download the executable file redrock
+### Installation method 1: directly download the executable file of redrock

-#### Linux (CentOS, Ubuntu, Debian) download the compressed package redrock.tar
+#### Linux (CentOS, Ubuntu, Debian) download the compressed package of redrock.tar

-You can use curl, wget, or browser to click the link in one of the three ways to directly download the compressed file redrock.tar (80M), and then extract it to the executable file redrock, on the tested platforms Ubuntu 20, Ubuntu 18, Ubuntu 16, CentOS 8 , CentOS 7, Debian 11 run directly like Redis or configured as service.
+You can use curl, wget, or browser to click the link in one of the three ways to directly download the compressed file redrock.tar (80M), and then extract it to the executable file of redrock, on the tested platforms of Ubuntu 20, Ubuntu 18, Ubuntu 16, CentOS 8 , CentOS 7, Debian 11 run directly like Redis or configured as service.

 ##### Download redrock.tar with curl